polterguy/phosphorusfive-dox/chapter-15.md

 # FYI, P5 is fork friendly, and free-fusable

-Linguistics are funny, especially when you start perceiving them from a poetic point of phew ;) - I like to think that the poetic ambiguity of P5 is one of the intrinsic qualities you will find very soothing in your life together with it.
+Linguistics are funny, especially when you start perceiving them from a poetic point of phew.
+I like to think that the poetic ambiguity of P5 is one of the intrinsic qualities, you will find very soothing, as you start understanding P5 really well.

 One interesting feature of our CRUD database layer from our previous chapter, is that it is (almost) *100% generic*.
-Which means that we can *extract* its core parts, and create a 100% perfectly encapsulatet and re-usable set of components.
+Which means that we can *extract* its core parts, and create a 100% perfectly encapsulated and re-usable set of components.
 This helps us accommodate for future change, *without* breaking the rules of *"YAGNI"*.

 **Definition**; YAGNI means *"You Ain't Gonna Need It"*, and implies you should never implement something you'll probably never need.
 This important design principle, often contradicts another important design principle of OOP - Which is that you should expect change.
 Hence, the art of balancing YAGNI, with the design principles necessary to accommodate for future change - Often times seems like an impossible task.